UCL/RefbasedMI/README.md

 | Last mean carried forward	    | LMCF|  n |

-The R program does not provide the interim option available in Stata (where the individual has data observed later ) or the methodvar option (where  different imputation methods are required for different individuals).
+The R program does not provide the interim option available in Stata (where the individual has data observed later ) .
+It does have the methodvar option (where  different imputation methods are specific for different individuals).

 # installation